fll-pigeons/gamechangers/docs/gyro_pid.md

 #### Using robot.drive()
 Using Pybrick's [robot.drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function, which starts driving at the specified speed and turn rate.

 (why use motor power levels rather than drive.straight?
-Because Pybrick's drive.straight uses its own internal PID algorithms for angle and distance that may cause subtle bugs with a user implemented PID algorithm - test the algorithm out to make sure it works for your purposes)
+Because Pybrick's drive.straight uses its own internal PID algorithms for angle and distance that may cause subtle bugs with a user implemented PID algorithm - test the algorithm out to make sure it works for your purposes[^1])

 ```
 Td = 1000 # target distance